dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 __SOLUTION:__

 Containerization solves this problem.
-Unlike a VM, Docker allocates not the whole guest OS for your application, but only isolated minimal part of it – this isolated container has all that your application needs and at the same time is lighter, faster, and can be shipped as a Docker image to multiple physical or virtual environments, as long as this environment can run Docker engine.
+Unlike a VM, Docker allocates not the whole guest OS for your application, but only isolated minimal part of it – this isolated container has all that the application needs and at the same time is lighter, faster, and can be shipped as a Docker image to multiple physical or virtual environments, as long as this environment can run Docker engine.
 This approach also solves environment incompatibility issue.

 In other words, if an application is shipped as a container it has its own environment that is isolated, and it will always work the same way on any server that has Docker engine.